Salzburg and Surroundings

 Today, Salzburg's pride in Mozart shows itself best not in museums but in live concerts.

-Salzburg is a world-class destination for live music performances.
+Salzburg is a world-class destination for live musical performances.
 Each summer it hosts its famous Salzburg Festival.
-But Salzburg is busy throughout the year, with over 2,000 live performances in its churches and palaces like this.
+But Salzburg is busy all year long, with over 2,000 live performances in churches and palaces like this.

 The surrounding Mirabell Gardens, laid out in 1730, are a favorite with locals and tourists alike.
 Enjoying the garden/cathedral/castle view, it's easy to imagine how the prince-archbishop must have reveled in such a vista that reminded him of all his secular as well as religious power.